siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 **Discover What Others Create**

-On the other hand, a casual developer that does not wish to be a core blockchain engineer, but only to build decentralized applications (dApps), also receives benefits.
+On the other hand, a developer that does not wish to be a core blockchain engineer, but rather to spend their energy only on building decentralized applications (dApps), also receives benefits.

 When an advanced blockchain engineer in the ecosystem creates a useful new concept or template on their own asset chain, they can choose to contribute this code to the default Komodo daemon.

 Once accepted by the Komodo team, this functionality is then available to all developers throughout the ecosystem.

 For example, one of the asset chains in our ecosystem, VerusCoin, recently solved the Nothing-At-Stake problem that has long plagued Proof-of-Stake blockchains.
 They generously shared their code with the rest of the ecosystem, and it will be included in the default Komodo daemon soon.

+**Open-source Updates and Modules are Free**

+If there's one thing we've learned since we made our first atomic-swap in 2014, it's that blockchain technology is growing faster than any one person can possibly keep up.

+The good news for you is that our team does much of the work for you.
+When you are a subscriber to our services, updates to our open-source code are free.

+**The Komodo Declaration of Independence**

+What if you someday want to move elsewhere?
+We would be sad to see you go, but the freedom to leave is perhaps the most essential piece of Komodo's design.
+In fact, [read our history](https://komodoplatform.com/komodo-platform-a-commitment-to-innovation/), and you'll discover that this freedom is the reason why our platform exists in the first place.

+Since your asset chain is a fully independent blockchain, there's no need go through the mess of manually transferring end-user's ERC20 tokens into a new blockchain or any other cumbersome departure.
+Just stop making payments for our services, and you and your end-users can head off in to the great beyond.

 **Many More Advantages to Discover**